framolfese/framolfese/README.md

 ## 🎯 About Me

 I'm a Ph.D. student in AI and Natural Language Processing at **Sapienza University of Rome**, working with the [SapienzaNLP](http://sapienzanlp.uniroma1.it) research group.
-Previously, I was an Applied Scientist Intern at Amazon AGI (May 2025 - October 2025).
+Recently, I was an Applied Scientist Intern at Amazon AGI (May 2025 - October 2025).

 ### 🔬 Research Interests